 Desikachar was the student who studied with him the longest, until the very end of Krishnamacharya’s life, and in these latter years Krishnamacharya and Desikachar applied yoga particularly in the field of healing.
 Desikachar established the Krishnamacharya Yoga Mandiram in Chennai, which still exists.
 Thousands of clients, suffering from all sorts of disease, have passed through its doors and been helped to a better quality of life.
 Desikachar, like his father, was an absolute master at giving the right practice for the right student, and indeed the tradition became known as Viniyoga, a Sanskrit word meaning ‘appropriate application’.
 He came to the West regularly and spread this teaching not only directly, but also through many books, one of which, ‘the Heart of Yoga’, has been acknowledged as a classic for many years.
 Sadly, Desikachar died in 2016.

 Fortunately, the tradition of Viniyoga continues.
 Dr Kausthub Desikachar is the son and student of TKV Desikachar.
 He began studying yoga when he was 9 years old and, after completing his dual masters degree at the University of Madras, became a full-time student and teacher of yoga.
 He teaches in India, where he is based, but also all over the world: one to one, seminars and Skype courses.
 Like his father and grandfather, he is a master yoga therapist.
-He has trained many yoga teachers and therapists, and has written and co-written books on yoga, such as “The Heart of Asana: A comprehensive manual on Classical Yoga Postures” and a biography of his grandfather, called “The Yoga of the Yogi”.
+He has trained many yoga teachers and therapists, and has written and co-written books on yoga, such as “The Heart of Asana: A comprehensive manual on Classical Yoga Postures”, a biography of his grandfather, called “The Yoga of the Yogi” and he has made a new translation of the Hathayogapradipika, which includes a full translation of the commentary Jyotsna.
 Like his father, he has the ability to present the ancient teachings in a way that is very profound as well as completely applicable for modern day practitioners.
 His teaching always emphasises the importance of the heart as opposed to the mind.

 I love many things about this approach.
 Everything makes complete sense and everything hangs together.
 The practical side is always informed by the ancient teachings.
 There is great respect for the fact that we are all different, and that we are all continually changing, with different needs at different times.
 I like the way that it honours the fact that we are all important, that we all have a part to play and things to give throughout our life.

-Go to www.khyf.net for more details of this tradition and of Dr Kausthub Desikachar’s teaching.
+Go to www.khyf.net, http://www.viniyoga.com.sg, and www. kausthub.com for more details of this tradition and of Dr Kausthub Desikachar’s teaching.